dsmartin1/block09-Personal-Website/README.md

 To do:

-- review color layout
+- Review color scheme
+- Fix spacing problems with grid elements (or consider conversion to flex)
-- apply common nav bar to about and portfolio pages
+- Plan detailed layout for About and Portfolio pages
-- review use of grid in index.html
-- begin adding image files
+- Fix media scaling issues
+- Add heading child class .flex-top

 Updates:

 12/20 - added prototype template for testing page layout

 12/21 - start of branch format_v2

+12/22 - revisions to spacing and presentation, added top bar and applied styles to About and Portfolio pages